-19.9.5.
-ACCESS
+19.13.5 Access

-The subdividing of land must be such as to provide each lot, park, or public grounds with satisfactory means of ingress and egress to a public street.
+The subdivision of land must ensure that each lot, park, or public grounds is provided with satisfactory means of ingress and egress to a public street.

 - A. The City may require, as a condition of approval of a tentative map, that dedications or offers of dedication of streets include a waiver of direct access rights from any lot within the subdivision to any such street within or abutting the subdivision.
-Upon acceptance of the dedication, such waiver must be reflected in an appropriate title document, which must be recorded and become effective in accordance with its provisions. - B. Lots abutting a major collector or minor arterial or highway (as designated on the approved Master Transportation Plan) may be denied vehicular access to such street. - C. Vehicular access to lots denied direct access from a major collector or minor arterial or highway (as designated on the approved Master Transportation Plan) must be by minor street or alley. - D. The paving materials, widths, and locations of driveways must conform to the Standard Drawings.
+Upon acceptance of the dedication, such waiver must be reflected in an appropriate title document, which must be recorded and become effective in compliance with its provisions. - B. Lots abutting a major collector or minor arterial or highway (as designated on the approved Master Transportation Plan) may be denied vehicular access to such street. - C. Vehicular access to lots denied direct access from a major collector or minor arterial or highway (as designated on the approved Master Transportation Plan) must be provided from a minor street or alley. - D. The paving materials, widths, and locations of driveways must conform to the Standard Drawings.
 In residential districts, all driveways must be at least 6 feet from the point of curvature of any intersection, per Standard Drawing Nos.
 222 and 222A, unless this requirement is waived by the Public Works Parks and Recreation Director. - E. Parcels classified in the RN overlay with access solely via a roadway listed on the adopted Master Transportation Plan must have a circular driveway, cul-de-sac, or any other acceptable design that eliminates backing into the roadway for egress.
 Parcels with dual frontage must use the frontage adjacent to the roadway that is not listed on the Master Transportation Plan.

-19.9.6.
-DRAINAGE
+19.13.6 Drainage